-The aim of the department is to ensure that History is taught in such a way as to be both enjoyable and stimulating, enabling students to be intellectually stretched, while acquiring useful transferable skills and also maintaining their interest in the subject both in lessons and beyond.
-Lessons are often supported with video extracts, while students are given a number of opportunities to use Information Technology both to research historical issues and to present their findings.
+The overall aim of the Humanities Faculty is to endeavour to ensure that History is taught in such a way as to be both enjoyable and stimulating, enabling students to be intellectually stretched, while acquiring useful transferable skills and also maintaining their interest in the subject both in school and beyond.
+The following specific departmental aims reflect those of The Vale as a whole.

 Key Stage 3

 In Year 7: Pupils study History twice a week (2 hours) and make the following enquiries:

 Year 7 Overarching Question – What factors have brought about change in the lives of men, women and children over time?
 Considering the impact of key factors religion; disease; rebellion; superstition; war; slavery; technology, industrialisation etc